FlySkyPie/2025-09-20_jsdc-share_refactoring-story/README_en.md

 event: "JSDC 2025"
 ---

-# Some story about my refactorings (DragonBonesJS, aimAndShoot, SweetHome3DJS...)
+# Some story about my refactorings (DragonBonesJS, aimAndShoot...)

 wip